FinSecSystems/trader/README.md

 ### Linux/WSL

 #### Setup Instructions
-- Run build\shell.cmd
-- Build poco with deploy_poco.sh
+- Build poco with build\deploy_poco.sh
 - Run build\genproj.sh once to generate makefiles for the project
 - Copy bin\*.json & bin\*.properties to bin\debug on bin\release and modify the config with the relevant api keys and proxy settings